gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 ---

 Gatsby is a powerful platform for building marketing sites, blogs, ecommerce frontends, and more.
-We can source data from static files and any number of content management systems.
-We can process images, add support for our favorite styling technique, transform markdown, and just about anything else you can imagine.
+You can source data from static files and any number of content management systems.
+You can process images, add support for our favorite styling technique, transform markdown, and just about anything else you can imagine.